Samuel Oppenheimer

 When Oppenheimer died, the state refused to honor its debts to his heir Emanuel and had his firm declared bankrupt.
 His death brought deep financial crisis to the state; it experienced great difficulty in securing the credit necessary to meet its needs.
 Emanuel appealed to European rulers to whom the state owed money and who intervened on his behalf.
 After deliberate procrastination, the state refused Emanuel's demand for 6 million florins and instead demanded 4 million florins from him.
 This amount was based on a sum which (with compound interest), according to the state, Oppenheimer had allegedly obtained by fraud at the beginning of his career.
-Emanuel died in 1721 and the Oppenheimer estate was auctioned in 1763.
+Emanuel died in 1721 and the Oppenheimer estate was auctioned off in 1763.
 Although Oppenheimer was not himself learned, he was a benefactor on a scale hitherto unknown, building many synagogues and yeshivot and supporting their scholars.
-He also paid ransom for the return of Jews captured during the Turkish wars and supported as well R. Judah he-Hasid's voyage to Erez Israel in 1700.
+He also paid ransom for the return of Jews captured during the Turkish wars and supported as well R. Judah he-Hasid's voyage to Eretz Israel in 1700.
 Known as Judenkaiser by his contemporaries, he was a man whose complex personality, a mixture of pride and reserve, defied historical analysis.
-Twenty years after his death it was estimated that more than 100 persons held residence in Vienna by virtue of their being included in Oppenheimer's privileges.
+Twenty years after his death, it was estimated that more than 100 persons held residence in Vienna by virtue of their being included in Oppenheimer's privileges.

 Oppenheimer was buried in the Rossauer Cemetery, the oldest Jewish cemetery in Vienna (Seegasse 9).
 Stones in the cemetery were buried during WWII for protection.
 Many were recovered and the cemetery was restored in the 1980s.
-One half of Samuel Oppenheimer's tombstone as well as the lower part of the second half were recovered during excavations in the cemetery in 2008 and was restored to its original location, as were the tombstones of several of his descendants.
+One half of Samuel Oppenheimer's tombstone as well as the lower part of the second half were recovered during excavations in the cemetery in 2008 and restored to its original location, as were the tombstones of several of his descendants.
 A photograph taken before the war reveals the elaborate inscriptions on his tombstone.